 Pre-plant incorporation of K is the most effective way to get enough K into the soil system when soil test indicates a less than optimum level.
-Surface applications are of limited value for a short term crop like strawberries.
+Surface applications are of limited value for a short term crop like strawberry plants.

 When only potassium is needed note the soil test level and select a potassium fertilizer source and apply at the recommended rate.
-See Table B. Use the higher rate if the soil is sandy (coarse-textured).
-Keep in mind that wood ashes contain potassium (4-10% K_2O) and if used supplemental K will not likely be needed.
+Keep in mind that wood ashes contain potassium (4-10% $K_2O$ ) and if used supplemental K will not likely be needed.